AntidoteDB/antidote/README.md

 #### Multi-Node Cluster

+To generate 6 nodes of `antidote` on your local machine, in `./dev`:

     make devrel

-Will generate 6 nodes of `antidote` on your local machine, in `./dev`.

 When that is done, we should start them all up: